Arrested on rape charges, Chinmayanand sent to 14 day judicial custody

 The SIT had also examined the principals of the two colleges where the girl studied.

-The student had on Saturday given a pen drive containing 43 videos to the SIT to support her allegations after the sleuths asked her to submit whatever evidence she had against the former Union minister.
+The student had on Saturday has given a pen drive containing 43 videos to the SIT to support her allegations after the sleuths asked her to submit whatever evidence she had against the former Union minister.

 (with PTI inputs)